vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/number-of-ways-to-form-a-target-string-given-a-dictionary.md

 <blockquote>
 <p>
 O(T) Where <br />
-T is length of target
+T is length of input target string
 </p>
 </blockquote>